Brand and Style Guide

 Writing and Style

 These guidelines are intended to promote clarity and consistency in university publications and correspondence.
-The U.S. Navy and academic institutions across the nation follow standard Associated Press style for official Public Affairs and university communications.
+The U.S. Navy and academic institutions across the nation follow standard Associated Press style for official Office of University Communications and university communications.
 While academic authoring will require a different approach, communications materials may wish to follow standard Navy and university practice.

 Do not use two or more spaces after a period in printed materials, only one.
 This is an old practice from the typewriter.
 Use a space on either side of an em dash.